jerryendrina/Covid-19-API-Vignette/index.md

     output1 <- data %>% filter(data$Country == country1) %>% select(-c(ID,Slug, Premium))
   }
   else{
-    message <- paste("ERROR: First country supplied is not found.
-Check spelling or use quotation marks.") stop(message)
+    message <- paste("ERROR: Check spelling of first country or use quotation marks.") stop(message)
   }
   #checks if second country supplied is in the data, misspelled or lack quotation marks